thenexthub/Codira/stdlib/public/Protobuf/CodiraProtobuf/Docs.docc/API.md

 ### Generated Types

-Enums in the proto file generate Int-valued enums in the Swift code.
+Enums in the proto file generate Integer-valued enums in the Swift code.

 Groups in the proto file generate Swift structs that conform to `SwiftProtobuf.Message`.